mkht/PSOpenAI/Docs/Get-AzureOpenAIModels.md

 ```

 ### -ApiBase
-Specifies yhe name of your Azure OpenAI resource endpoint such like:
+Specifies the name of your Azure OpenAI resource endpoint such like:
 `https://{your-resource-name}.openai.azure.com/`
 If not specified, it will try to use `$global:OPENAI_API_BASE` or `$env:OPENAI_API_BASE`